-ACTION PLAN

-DATES COMPLETED

-YOUR FINANCIAL BEHAVIOR: A SUFFICIENCY MENTALITY

-Complete the "Needs vs. Wants" exercise (with spouse, if applicable).

-1. GIVE TO OTHERS

-Establish a plan for charitable giving.

-2. SAVE FOR EMERGENCIES

-] Set up a separate savings account with direct deposit from your paycheck.

-- Save \$500. - Save \$1,000. -] Save 15% of your annual income (3 months living expenses). -] Save 30% of your annual income (6 months living expenses).

-3. PLAN YOUR SPENDING

-Choose and begin using a spending plan tracking tool.

-- Track all expenses for 30 days. - Create an ongoing spending plan and continue to track expenses.

-4. ELIMINATE DEBT

-- If debt is an issue, stop using credit or cut up your credit cards. - Build a debt elimination plan. - Eliminate all consumer debt.
+DATES COMPLETED YOUR FINANCIAL BEHAVIOR: A SUFFICIENCY MENTALITY Complete the "Needs vs. Wants" exercise (with spouse, if applicable).
+1. GIVE TO OTHERS Establish a plan for charitable giving.
+2. SAVE FOR EMERGENCIES Set up a separate savings account with direct deposit from your paycheck.
+Save \$500.
+Save \$1,000.
+Save 15% of your annual income (3 months living expenses).
+Save 30% of your annual income (6 months living expenses).
+3. PLAN YOUR SPENDING Choose and begin using a spending plan tracking tool.
+Track all expenses for 30 days.
+Create an ongoing spending plan and continue to track expenses.
+4. ELIMINATE DEBT If debt is an issue, stop using credit or cut up your credit cards.
+Build a debt elimination plan.
+Eliminate all consumer debt.
 This may take some time.
 Keep moving!

-5. REVIEW INSURANCE PROTECTION

-- Enroll in or review health insurance coverage. - Obtain an appropriate amount and type of life insurance. - Compare property and casualty coverage and costs.

-6. CREATE AN ESTATE PLAN

-- Review and update beneficiary designations. - Create a will, healthcare directives, and power of attorney.
+5. REVIEW INSURANCE PROTECTION Enroll in or review health insurance coverage.
+Obtain an appropriate amount and type of life insurance.
+Compare property and casualty coverage and costs.
+6. CREATE AN ESTATE PLAN Review and update beneficiary designations.
+Create a will, healthcare directives, and financial power of attorney.
+7. INVEST Contribute enough to receive the full employer match.
+Enroll in auto increase to reach 10% or more in addition to the employer match.
+Select the appropriate before-tax or Roth contribution option.
+Use an appropriate investment mix and stay invested.

-7. INVEST

-Contribute at least enough to your 401(k) account to receive the full employer match and activate the automatic scheduled-increase feature to save more each year.

-Choose an appropriate investment mix.

-Increase your 401(k) contributions to at least 10%, in addition to the employer match.
-(Consider using automatic scheduled increases to help you get to 10% or higher.)

-YOUR FINANCIAL BEHAVIOR: